harlequix/streambench/README.md

 1. Create a valid SDP file that describes the RTP session.
 2. Edit the `compose.yml` to open/forward the corresponding ports to the Streambench container.
 3. Run Streambench with the SDP file as input.

+## Playbook creation

+Playbook creation is done via the preprocessing container provided by `compose.yml`.
+`docker compose preprocess <path to media file> <path to playbook output>` creates both a playbook and a valid sdp file in the defined location.

 ## Contributing
 We welcome contributions!
 Please read our [contributing guidelines](CONTRIBUTING.md) for more details.